 Our Comprehensive Approach

-In early August, students will receive an official Ball State email that provides instructions for taking the course.
+Prior to the beginning of Fall Semester, students will receive an official Ball State email that provides instructions for taking the course.
 Please note that the responses to questions are confidential.

 How You Can Help